 The above piece was naturally worn by distressing with a paintbrush.
 On items that I know I will be distressing, I like to do a brush distressing technique.
 Brush distressing occurs when you don’t paint the entire piece and distress afterward, you distress as you go by controlling the paint that is painted on the furniture.

 Want to see this technique in action and learn how with step-by-step details?
-I teach this technique in my online furniture painting video, How to Distress Furniture without Sanding,
+I teach this technique in my online furniture painting workshop video, How to Distress Furniture without Sanding,

 Milk-Paint Distressing